Testing the Copernican Principle with Hubble Parameter: Future BAO constraint

-\paragraph{Future BAO constraint ---} As is shown above, unlike the homogeneous cosmological models, $H_\parallel$ can differ from $H_\bot$in LTB models.
+As is shown in Fig.~\ref{fig.ltcone-hpp} above, unlike the homogeneous cosmological models, $H_\parallel$ can differ from $H_\bot$in LTB models at redshift $z$ roughly ranging from 1 to 6.
 Therefore one straightforward way is to define the ratio between these two expansion rates $\mathcal{E} = H_\parallel / H_\bot$, which always equals to $1$ for the homogeneous cosmological models, but deviates from $1$ in LTB models.
 Specifically, we can further write $\mathcal{E}$ as

 since $H_\parallel= \frac{\dot{A}'}{A'} = H_\bot + \frac{A}{A'} H'_\bot$.